Adaptive Sampling and Clipping for Private Worst-Case Group Optimization: Experiment Details

 Experimental baselines were not available for all of these datasets and methods under privacy, meaning that prior information on what parameters represent a reasonable learning scenario was lacking.
 Thus, we designed a small sweep of plausible hyperparameter combinations (\eg learning, rate, momentum,...), and tested each method on all combinations, and selected the best combination for each method, measured by the worst group accuracy on the validation set (which was not used at any other point in our experiments).

-Note that the hyperparameter sweep for \zhou and \zhouweak also included an extra, smaller batch size for the Unbalanced MNIST and CelebA datasets, to include some runs with somewhat smaller noise multipliers.
+Note that the hyperparameter sweep for \zhou also included an extra, smaller batch size for the CelebA dataset, to include some runs with somewhat smaller noise multipliers.
 As the number of steps per epoch is calculated by taking $\text{dataset size}/\text{batch size}$, this results in more steps being taken overall, but with the same final privacy guarantee.
-This hyperparameter sweep is not accounted for in our privacy guarantees, as it would incur the same privacy cost for all methods, and was not performed privately, as this would reduce the accuracy of our comparisons, if noise was introduced into selection.
+This hyperparameter sweep is not accounted for in our privacy guarantees, as it would incur the same privacy cost for all methods, and was not performed privately, as this would reduce the accuracy of our comparisons if noise was introduced into selection.
 This means that our results leak the privacy of the validation set, which would be unacceptable if applied to a real learning problem, but is permissible here to be able to demonstrate all of the methods fairly.

 For DP methods, $\delta$ was set to $\frac{1}{2N}$, where $N$ is the total number of datapoints in the dataset.
-The error bars in all figures and tables are the standard deviation over the seeds used.